- 📖 Geeky Medics OSCE Book

-Unlike hordeolum, chalazion are non-infectious.
+Unlike hordeola, chalazion are non-infectious.
 Chalazion are often associated with blepharitis and acne rosacea.

-Chalazion present as painless red eyelid cysts in the internal eyelid (Figure 5).
-If chalazion are infected they become internal hordeolum.
+Chalazia present as painless red eyelid cysts in the internal eyelid (Figure 5).
+If chalazia are infected, they become internal hordeolum.

-Chalazion and external hordeolum can be easily distinguished as chalazions are not painful.
-In contrast, external hordeolum are associated with pain (i.e. ‘styes sting’).
+A chalazion and external hordeolum can be easily distinguished as chalazia are not painful or tender to touch.
+In contrast, an external hordeolum is associated with pain (i.e. ‘styes sting’).

-Persistent chalazion sometimes require referral to ophthalmology for consideration of incision and curettage.
+A persistent chalazion requires referral to ophthalmology for consideration of incision and curettage.